rootiest/zippy-klipper_config/guides/GUIDE-macros.md

 You can even read values directly from the config file, or check whether a `SAVE_CONFIG` is necessary and what items are queued to be saved.

 It's pretty powerful stuff, and macros are absolutely worth using!

+## Additional Notes

+In the start gcodes above for PrusaSlicer and SuperSlicer I included a `CHAMBER_TEMP` parameter.
+This allows you to pass the chamber temperature configured in those slicers to your macro.

+Cura does not have an option for this that I could find.

+The sample `START_PRINT` macro included does not make use of that parameter.
+Your macro may or may not.
+You may not have a chamber heater.

+All of that is ok, even with that parameter included.
+If your `START_PRINT` macro doesn't use the parameter, it will just be ignored.

+I decided it was worth including this in my guide despite many users not needing it, and it not being included in the same `START_PRINT` macro because it doesn't hurt to have it and not use it.

+It also serves as an additional example of a parameter.

+If you *are* interested in using it in your macro, simply include something like this in your macro:

+    {% set CHAMBER_TEMP = params.CHAMBER_TEMP|default(50)|float %}

+and then use it in a command like this:

+    SET_HEATER_TEMPERATURE HEATER=chamber_heater TARGET={CHAMBER_TEMP}

+And again, if you don't need this or use it, the start gcode will still work perfectly with that parameter whether you use it or not.